Evolution of Fleet Management Systems

 Once GPS technology became functional, many other features were also included in the telematics systems to enhance their efficiency.
 For example, staff performance management and weather forecast systems were integrated with the fleet telematics technology in a few years after GPS was made functional.

 One of the most significant benefits of GPS technology was accuracy which became better with time.
-With the use of GPS, businesses can strictly monitor every vehicle in their fleet resulting in more efficiency and productivity.
+With the use of GPS, businesses can strictly monitor every vehicle in their fleet.
+It results in more efficiency and productivity.

 Post GPS vehicle tracking, the main emphasis of research has been on making the mechanism more seamless.
 The integration of different apps and systems with a centralized telematics system allowed businesses to get better automation during daily operations.
 Various features like fleet maintenance, notification alerts and reporting were introduced to broaden the scope of the telematics system and make it potentially viable for businesses.